 Celeste is a reporter for the Alexandria Echo Press and has lived in the Alexandria Lakes Area since 1997.
 She first worked for the Echo Press as a reporter from 1999 to 2011, and returned in June 2016 to report on the community she calls home.
 Besides writing articles for the Echo Press, she has a blog, “Newspaper Girl on the Run.”
 Celeste is on a continuous healthy living journey and loves to teach bootcamp fitness classes and run.
-She has participated in nearly 200 races with her husband, Al, covering the 5K, 10K, 10-mile and half-marathon distances.
+She has participated in nearly 200 races with her husband, Al, covering the 5K, 10K, 10-mile and half-marathon (13.1 mile) distances.

 - Member for